knlrvr/little-webs/README.md

 <a name="description"></a>
 ## Description
 Little Webs is a browser game where you control a spider that is able to build a web within the viewport.
 It's very simple, and allows for a lot of creativity.
+This was just a weekend project that I thought of after seeing a Twitter video.
+I will not be updating this project /:

 <a name="view"></a>
 ## View